 While most cinnamon roll recipes call for brown sugar in both the dough and the icing, here, you’ll use plain white sugar.
 White sugar yields light and fluffy cinnamon rolls with just the right amount of sweetness.

 Brown sugar, which gets its darker color and caramel flavor from molasses, adds density and a toasted look to most baked goods.
 However, by substituting white sugar for brown, you get perfectly golden, pillowy buns.

 Instead of brown sugar, these cinnamon rolls get their toasted color from plenty of cinnamon.
+I recommend this one from Amazon.
 You’ll add the warming spice to both the dough and the filling.
 The result is a morning bun that’s packed with flavor without too much sweetness.